ericpruitt/emus/README.md

 use the environment variables "LOGNAME" and "USER" as fallbacks for `pwent->pw_name`.

+#### coreutils-9.1-report-remaining-sleep-time.patch ####

+Adds support for having _sleep(1)_ report the amount of time remaining via the terminal title.
+This feature is activated by setting the environment variable "REPORT_REMAINING_SLEEP_TIME_VARIABLE" to a non-empty string.

 #### flock-src-explicit-format-string-type.patch ####

 Explicitly cast arithmetic result to fix "error: format ‘%u’ expects argument